SundayOlubode/donation-api-v2/README.md

 ```
 {
     "status": "success",
-    "message": "Admin will be notified, and you will receive a response soon"
+    "message": "Admin will be notified, and you will receive a response shortly"
 }
 ```
 ### Get All Donations
 - Route: api/v2/user/donations
 - Method: GET
-- Authorization: Bearer Token
+- Authorization: Bearer Token || Cookie
 - Response:
 ```
 {